Sign Up to shop

 If you involve a third party in your payments process, part of the customer experience is no longer within your control.
 It’s possible that, if your customer has a negative experience with the retail finance provider, it could put them off ordering through your website again, or they could even end up asking for a refund, or leaving a negative review.

 As a result, by now pay later services are now to be better regulated by the Financial Conduct Authority.
-But there are still high profile people — like influencer Oghosa Ovienrioba — who won’t promote Klarna due to the risk of it getting people into cycles of debt, especially younger people.
+But there are still high profile people — like influencer Oghosa Ovienrioba — who won’t promote Klarna due to the risk of it getting people, especially younger ones, into cycles of debt.

 Final thoughts